Andy Ellison, President and CEO

 Andy and Mountain View have both grown in the last 10 years, and his current focus is how best to help his team members become better leaders.
 “I want to build something that will outlast me, that everyone can be proud of for decades to come.
 My passion is to develop team members’ leadership skills to provide the best service possible to our clients . . . to always be looking for ways to make real contributions.”

 Throughout this journey, Andy’s anchor is his family.
 He married his junior high school sweetheart over 20 years ago and has two teenage daughters.
-Andy is also an avid workout enthusiast who lives for the “endorphin rush.”
-It’s a rush that’s served the region well as Mountain View continues to grow its legacy of being “More Than A Bank . . .”
+Andy is also a workout enthusiast who enjoys the “endorphin rush.”
+It’s a rush that’s served the region well as Mountain View continues to grow its legacy of being more than a bank . . .

 Brent Barstad, Assistant Vice President, Treasury Management

 You see banks making promises all the time; the best this, the lowest that-–but what’s fact and what’s fiction?
 Who can you really trust as a banking partner for your business?

 At Mountain View Bank of Commerce, it’s about truth and transparency and how the team works for you.
 Brent will show you a suite of banking services that will maximize your company’s cash management and save you time and money.
 “We shine in remote banking,” he says, “skip the trip to the bank and focus on your business.
 We have the best small business checking account around and pay more on deposits.
 We’re state champs with our money market rates, and because of the MoneyPass network, every ATM is your ATM.
 It’s a simple truth.
 We’re here to invest in you, to minimize your expenses, and to use technology to make it all easier.”